Dre Campbell Farm

 You’ll want to wait until the bottom leaves begin to dry up, and then you can gently dig them up with a garden fork or spade.

-Once dug up, gently brush off as much soil as you can and leave the bulbs to dry out in a spot with plenty of air circulation.
+Once dug up, gently brush off as much soil as possible and leave the bulbs to dry in a spot with plenty of air circulation.

 How to Store Garlic